vijeth11/FashionPlaza/README.md

 # FashionPlaza

 This project is of a website for selling different brands of cloth from all across the world.
-It uses Angular8, Ngrx store managment for fontend and django as backend technology.
+It uses Angular8, Ngrx store managment for fontend and django, django rest framework as backend technology.
 I am using sqlite and postgress sql as database.
 This application uses docker images technology to launch and Travis for CI\CD pipeline.

 ## Development server